nadersafa1/double-elimination/README.md

 - **Minimum value: 2** - A value of 1 would just be single elimination with a 3rd place match
 - **Maximum value: winnersRounds - 1** - Cannot exceed available feeder rounds

+## Seeding

+The library uses standard tournament seeding to ensure fair bracket placement:

+- **Seeds 1 and 2** can only meet in the Finals
+- **Seeds 1-4** can only meet in Semifinals or later
+- **Seeds 1-8** can only meet in Quarterfinals or later

+For 8 participants, Round 1 matchups are: `1v8, 4v5, 2v7, 3v6`

+For 32 participants:
+- Seed 1 is in matches 0-7 (top half)
+- Seed 2 is in matches 8-15 (bottom half)
+- Seeds 3-4 are in opposite quarters from seeds 1-2

 ## Example Output